 DJ Mo is a multi-talented Syndicated Radio Show Producer & Mix DJ who’s been at the helm since his on-air radio debut in August 2005.

-DJ Mo grew up in Lehigh Acres, FL & attended University Of Florida in Gainesville, FL, & CSB School Of Broadcasting in Orlando, FL.
+DJ Mo grew up in Lehigh Acres, FL.
+He graduated at University Of Florida in 2004 with a Theatre BA degree, & CSB School Of Broadcasting in 2007.

 Currently based at WPRK 91.5 (Winter Park-Orlando FL), DJ Mo has also been on-air at other stations including WYKS Kiss 105.3 (Gainesville-Ocala, FL), WXXL 106.7 (Tavares-Orlando, FL), WLBE 790AM (Leesburg-Eustis, FL), WRSG 91.5 (Middlebourne-Parkersburg, WV), WYPW Power 90.1 (Brandon-Tampa-St. Petersburg, FL), WASP Superstation 104.5 (Huntington-Ashland, WV-KY), 1MusicNetwork.com’s Classic 80s Top-40 channel, & WJFP 91.1 (Fort Pierce, FL).